 - side-effects of cancer treatments

 - menstrual and menopause-related problems

-- as well as other acute and long-term health conditions
+- as well as a variety of other health conditions

 Acupuncture is considered suitable for all ages including babies, children and the elderly.
-It can be very effective as a stand-alone treatment, also when combined with conventional medicine, or with physical therapies like physiotherapy and osteopathy.
+It can be very effective as a stand-alone treatment, also when combined with conventional medicine, or with physical therapies like physiotherapy, osteopathy and sports massage.

 How can acupuncture help me?

-Acupuncture is widely considered to be beneficial in helping with various types of illnesses and injuries - from clearly defined symptoms to more general feelings of ill health, reduced energy and low mood.
+Acupuncture is widely considered to be beneficial in helping with various types of illnesses and injuries - from clearly defined symptoms of pain and discomfort to more general feelings of ill health, reduced energy and low mood.
 Take a look at the BAcC research fact sheets to find out more about how acupuncture may be able to help you.